mirumee/ariadne-website/docs/mutations.md

 For the above reasons it is considered a good design for mutations to return an updated object whenever possible.

-> There is no requirement for every mutation to have its own `Payload` type. `login` and `logout` mutations can both define `LoginResult` as their return type.
+> There is no requirement for every mutation to have its own `Result` type. `login` and `logout` mutations can both define `LoginResult` as their return type.
 It is up to the developer to decide how generic or specific mutation results should be.